varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   The ``varnishhist`` utility reads the SHMLOG and presents a continuously updated histogram showing the distribution of the last *n* requests.
+   The ``varnishhist`` utility reads the VSL and presents a continuously updated histogram showing the distribution of the last *n* requests.
    ``varnishhist`` is particularly useful to get an idea about the performance of your Varnish Cache server and your backend.

    The horizontal axis shows a time range from 1e-6 (1 microsecond) to 1e2 (100 seconds).